etiennebatise/blog/_posts/2020-06-04-why-i-am-happy-at-work.md

 ## Conclusion

-People say « Millenials » can’ respect authority.
+People say « Millennials » can’ respect authority.
 Rather, we don’t accept illogical, groundless decisions based on hierarchy. **We value logic over politics**.

-People say « Millenials » always complain about the job.
+People say « Millennials » always complain about the job.
 Rather, we want to **improve the world but we’re stuck**.
 Stuck rubbing the back of a very stubborn and entitled generation of do-nothing.
 Stuck, instead of tackling the problem we were told to solve when we grew up: climate change, inequalities, poverty, racism...

 With 1, **I am at peace** because I am building my future and I know my time is not rented but invested.
 With 2, **I have a sense of purpose** because we do something good and helpful.
 With 3, **I can be at my full potential**, take the lead or ask for help, surrounded by humble, loyal and logical people.